BranchMetrics/branch-deep-linking-public-api/README.md

 NOTE: If you POST to the this endpoint with the same alias, and a matching set of other POST parameters to an existing aliased link, the original will be returned to you.
 If it clashes and you don't specify a match, will return a HTTP 409 error.

 **type** _optional_
+: ADVANCED:
-: ADVANCED: Set type to 1, to make the URL a one-time use URL.
+- Set type to 1, to make the URL a one-time use URL.
 It won't deep link after 1 successful deep link.
+- Set type to 2 to make a Marketing URL.
+These are URLs that are displayed under the Marketing tab on the dashboard.
+- *default* is set to 0, which is the standard Branch links created via our SDK.git

 **duration** _optional_
 : ADVANCED: In seconds.
 Only set this key if you want to override the match duration for deep link matching.
 This is the time that Branch allows a click to remain outstanding and be eligible to be matched with a new app session.
 This is default set to 7200 (2 hours)